ashokbhow/Capstone-Project/README.md

 # Capstone-Project
-# A Machine Learning Application to predict Epileptic Seizure from a multiclass epilepsy data
+# Subject: Machine Learning to predict Epileptic Seizure in a multiclass epilepsy data
-# Python and R
+# Codes: Python and R
-#
+# Publication: Predictive Ananlytics in Healthcare: Epileptic Seizure Recognition, CASCON 2018, Oct 2018 proceedings (accepted)
 This work is being carried out for the Capstone Project on a medical data of Electroencephalogram (EEG) records of Epileptic cases.
 The data has 178 feature and a class variable with 5 classes.
 It has a total of 11500 instances.